Skip to Main Content

 Generative Artificial Intelligence Literacy skills

 Artificial Intelligence Literacy is an additional skill to add to your toolbox in both life and career.
 AI is integrated with the every day tools you are using.
-In your academic studies, AI assists in:

 According to CILIP, The Library and Information Association (2018) 'Information literacy is the ability to think critically and make balanced judgements about any information we find and use'.
 More than ever we need to develop our AI Literacy skills so that we can evaluate information found to help us to recognise biases, opinions and deepfakes.